 Dog-Friendly: All dogs are allowed on a leash.

-With so many individual parks, panoramic views of the Pacific Coast, and miles of hiking trails, you can always find a new place to explore.
-No matter what your ability level is, you’ll find a way to immerse yourself in nature in these mountains.
+With so many individual parks, panoramic views of the Pacific Coast, and some of the best hikes in LA, you can always find a new place to explore.

 Solstice Canyon Loop